 - Outcomes for graduates .
 General Medical Council.

-- Guidance on knowledge, skills and behaviours medical students learn at UK medical schools.
-Promoting excellence: standards for medical education and training
+- Available online.
+Guidance on knowledge, skills and behaviours medical students learn at UK medical schools.

 Books of general interest to medicine: